 - 1 teaspoon fresh ground black pepper

-- Cook bacon until crisp in a large skillet, Drain on paper towels, crumble and set aside.
-Drain the bacon fat from the pan, reserving 2 tablespoons.
-Wipe out the pan with paper towels to remove burnt pieces.
-Add the reserved drippings back to the skillet and heat on medium.
+- Cook bacon until crisp in a large skillet and drain on paper towels.
+Crumble and set aside.
+Drain the bacon fat from the pan reserving 2 tablespoons.
+Wipe out the pan with paper towels.
+Add the reserved drippings back to the skillet and warm on medium heat.

 - Add the onion and peppers and sauté until tender, about 5 minutes.
-Add the minced garlic and quickly sauté until fragrant, about 1 minute.
-Add the tomatoes and any canned juice, water, rice, brown sugar, Worcestershire sauce, salt, chili powder, pepper, cumin, Sriracha.
-Reduce the heat to medium-low, cover and simmer for 30-40 minutes or until the rice is done.
-Most of the liquid should be absorbed but don't let it get dry.
+Add the minced garlic and sauté until fragrant, about 1 minute.
+Stir in the tomatoes and any canned juice, water, rice, brown sugar, Worcestershire sauce, salt, chili powder, pepper, cumin and hot sauce if using.
+Reduce the heat to medium-low, cover with a tight fitting lid and simmer for 25 to 30 minutes or until the rice is tender.
+Most of the liquid should be absorbed.
+Feel free to add more water if needed and don't let the rice get dry.

 - Stir in the chopped parsley, and serve topped with crumbled bacon and shredded cheese is desired.